Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Subsequently we consider the 1D block-state decoration.
 For each 1D block, the total symmetry is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, hence the candidate 1D block-states are Majorana chains and 1D FSPT state, and all 1D block-states form a group:

-\paragraph{Majorana chain decoration}Majorana chain decoration on $\mu_j,~j=1,2,3$ will leaves 3 dangling Majorana fermions at each corresponding 0D block, and it is well-known that odd number of Majorana fermions cannot be gapped out by entanglement pairs/interactions, thus the no-open-edge condition is violated.
-Nevertheless, there is one exception: if we consider all 1D blocks $\tau_1,\tau_2$ and $\tau_3$ together and decorate a Majorana chain on each of them, it will leaves 6 dangling Majorana fermions at each 0D block (we discuss the 0D block labeled by $\mu_1$ as an example), with the following rotation and reflection symmetry properties:
+\paragraph{Majorana chain decoration}Majorana chain decoration on $\mu_j,~j=1,2,3$ will leaves 3 dangling Majorana modes at each corresponding 0D block, and it is well-known that odd number of Majorana modes cannot be gapped out by entanglement pairs/interactions, thus the no-open-edge condition is violated.
+Nevertheless, there is one exception: if we consider all 1D blocks $\tau_1,\tau_2$ and $\tau_3$ together and decorate a Majorana chain on each of them, it will leaves 6 dangling Majorana modes at each 0D block (we discuss the 0D block labeled by $\mu_1$ as an example), with the following rotation and reflection symmetry properties:

 Where $\bs{R}_{\mu_1}$ represents the 3-fold rotation operation centred at each 0D block labeled by $\mu_1$ and $\bs{M}_{\tau_3}$ represents the reflection operation with the axis coincide with the 1D blocks labeled by $\tau_3$.
 All subscripts are taken with modulo 4.
 Consider the Hamiltonian who includes 3 entanglement pairs as: